-The Clinical Commissioning Group has entered into a pooled budget arrangement with NHS Erewash, NHS Hardwick, NHS North Derbyshire and NHS Tameside & Glossop, Clinical Commissioning Groups, along with Derbyshire County Council (in accordance with section 75 of the NHS Act 2006).
+The Clinical Commissioning Group has entered into a pooled budget arrangement with NHS Hardwick, NHS North Derbyshire, NHS Southern Derbyshire and NHS Tameside & Glossop, Clinical Commissioning Groups, along with Derbyshire County Council (in accordance with section 75 of the NHS Act 2006).
 Under the arrangement, funds are pooled for the Derbyshire County "Better Care Fund".
-Similarly the Clinical Commissioning Group has entered into a pooled budget arrangement with Derby City Council, pooling funds for "Better Care Fund".
-Additionally the Clinical Commissioning Group is a partner of the "Children and Young People with Complex Needs" pooled budget along with NHS Erewash, NHS Hardwick and NHS North Derbyshire, Clinical Commissioning Groups and Derbyshire County Council.
-It is also in a pooled arrangement with Derby City Council for the "Integrated Disabled Children's Centre and Services in Derby".
+Additionally the Clinical Commissioning Group is a partner of the "Children and Young People with Complex Needs" pooled budget along with NHS Hardwick, NHS North Derbyshire and NHS Southern Derbyshire, Clinical Commissioning Groups and Derbyshire County Council.
 Note 35 to the accounts provides details of the income and expenditure.

 The Derbyshire County "Better Care Fund" and "Children and Young People with Complex Needs" pools are both hosted by Derbyshire County Council.
-The Derby City "Better Care Fund" and "Integrated Disabled Children's Centre and Services in Derby" pools are both hosted by Derby City Council.
 The Clinical Commissioning Group accounts for its share of the assets, liabilities, income and expenditure arising from the activities of the pooled budgets, identified in accordance with the pooled budget agreements.